 The rapidly developing online Chinese market is a double-edged sword for online businesses looking to expand there.
 On one hand, there's the lure of China's 989 million active internet users.
 On the other hand, there's a laundry list of challenges when hosting a website within the country.

-The first problem these businesses will come across is technological in nature; due to the infamous Golden Shield Project (earlier version of the Great Firewall of China, operational inside of mainland China since 2003), it is technically possible though rarely practical, to have your website hosted outside of the Great Firewall.
-Provided your content is sanitised and deemed acceptable for Chinese audiences.
+The first problem these businesses will come across is technological in nature; due to the infamous the Great Firewall of China (GFoC), it is technically possible though rarely practical, to have your website hosted outside of the Great Firewall.
+Provided your content is sanitized and deemed acceptable for Chinese audiences.
 Consumers will indeed be able to access the website, technically.
-In reality though the barrage of tests applied to the content by the aforementioned Project Golden Shield will slow your packets to a crawl.
+In reality, the barrage of tests applied to the content by the aforementioned GFoC will slow your packets to a crawl.
 Resulting in lost revenue as would-be customers click away from your page before it has had the opportunity to load.

-Your web content will be scanned by the firewall for sensitive keywords before it is allowed-to be sent on to the end-user.
-In real terms this can mean that even simple pages of text and images can take close to a minute to load for the consumers you are trying to meet.
-If you were hoping to host video the wait times can be even more abhorrent.
+Your web content will be scanned by the firewall for sensitive keywords before it is allowed to be sent on to the end-user.
+In real terms, this can mean that even simple pages of text and images can take close to a minute to load for the consumers you are trying to meet.
+If you were hoping to host a video the wait times can be even more abhorrent.

 Though hosting a website outside of China is entirely possible when trying to reach the Chinese market it is an impractical method.
-Instead it is better to go through the steps required to obtain a valid ICP license and establish hosting inside of the Great Firewall.
-For a hassle-free method to complete those steps look no further than GoClickChina who offer a myriad of methods to assist your business in establishing its online presence in China.
+Instead, it is better to go through the steps required to obtain a valid ICP license and establish hosting inside of the Great Firewall.
+For a hassle-free method to complete those steps look no further than GoClickChina which offers a myriad of methods to assist your business in establishing its online presence in China.
 They will be able to get you up and running with unfettered access to the Chinese market as quickly as possible.